 Wentworth College undertakes to foster equity, respect, self-worth, interpersonal skills and a worthwhile values system, so enabling each student to make a lifelong positive contribution to society.

-Cambridge International Examinations.
+Cambridge Assessment International Education.

 Small Class Sizes.

 The number of students in a class does impact on the amount of individual attention a student can receive.
 At Wentworth College our junior classes are around 22 students and in the senior school they seldom exceed 15 students with usually less than 10 students in A2 classes.
 This helps ensure effective teaching can take place.

 Academic Excellence: Over 90% of Year 13 students gain University Entrance.

 Under the Cambridge Assessment International Education system, students can gain sufficient points for entry to university from the end of Year 12.
 However, most students choose to complete Year 13 in order to score even higher points, thereby ensuring their eligibility to specialist university courses.

 Traditional ‘House’ structure with positive, competitive inter-House competitions.

 Safe, structured competition is healthy for young people and all students in Wentworth College are assigned to one of three Houses: McDonald, Findlay and Fleming.
 These are the names of the founders of the College.
 Students, and their families, become very excited cheering for their House when it comes to Inter-House sporting challenges such as Swimming and Athletics days.